I hope you’ll back my vision for change in our community

 When we connect local climate action with national clean energy investment, a Net Zero Edinburgh Northern is in reach.

-The families and children I work with are among the worst hit by Scotland's housing emergency.
+Many families and children that I work with and volunteer amongst are trapped in temporary accommodation.
+They are some of the worst hit by Scotland's housing emergency.

 Labour held the SNP accountable for the housing emergency through the 2025 Housing (Scotland) Bill.
 Now Labour must be the party that ends it.